To the Home Page

 If you’d like to make one for yourself or your friends, please follow the build guide and check out the source files.

 A free product means no expectations and obligations.
 I don’t want to deal with supply chain shortages, quality problems, challenges with shipping worldwide, and support tickets from angry consumers.
 I don’t want to resolve issues with RF interference or potentially harmful substances used in manufacturing (such as lead in solder).
-I don’t want to spend the fortune on USB certification ($10,000 just for a unique VID/PID pair!)
 And I really don’t want to run into any legal trouble.

 Why no Wi‑Fi or Bluetooth?